naugtur/bubbles/README.md

 1. First press: Start recording
 2. Second press: Stop recording, transcribe audio and type out the result

+Use `speechbubble --rebuild` to force rebuild of the Docker image. (useful if you get the new version of speechbubble script)

 ### Setup

 > [!TIP]